 Details to be confirmed when available

-- Book launch in spring 2019 for ‘The Rise and Decline of Fundamental Rights in EU Citizenship’ (Hart Publishing 2019) by Dr Adrienne Yong
+- Book launch in 2019 for ‘The Rise and Decline of Fundamental Rights in EU Citizenship’ (Hart Publishing 2019) by Dr Adrienne Yong

 2 April, 2019 - Northampton Suite